 The beauty of a garden can perform those miracles of the heart.
 The lushness and vibrant colors of a plant nursery can work as a soothing balm for people who need a few rays of sunshine in their lives.
 It’s not often that I encounter the complete radiance of people in a public setting.
 Too often, a curmudgeon or whiner spoils the fun for everyone.

 The flower of the hour was kindness.

 It just might be infectious, those invisible spores of good will, floating from human heart to human heart.
-Some auras just naturally impart generosity.
-I still feel jubilant to have taken part in the high spirits of spring amidst a warming trend in the weather.
+Certain auras just naturally impart generosity.
+I still feel jubilant to have taken part in the high spirits of spring amidst a warming trend after a long winter.
 Without any demand or expectation, that warming trend of the heart just might continue beyond today.